 - clinical audit and peer review.

-Your practice's policies and procedures should reflect authoritative national guidance from organisations such as the General Dental Council (GDC), the British Dental Association (BDA), the Faculties of Dental Surgery and General Dental Practice at the Royal Colleges, the specialist societies and the UK Departments of Health.
+Your practice's policies and procedures should reflect authoritative national guidance from organisations such as the General Dental Council (GDC), the British Dental Association (BDA), the Faculties of Dental Surgery and General Dental Practice at the Royal Colleges, the specialist societies, the CQC and the UK Departments of Health.

 Achieving effective quality assurance

 - Review your practice policies and procedures to check they are fit for purpose.
-Make sure you are meeting your legal obligations, for example infection control, IRMER, data protection, anti-discrimination and child protection.
+Make sure you are meeting your legal obligations - for example, on infection control, IRMER, data protection, anti-discrimination and child protection.

 - Participate in regular clinical audits and reviews to ensure patient safety and best practice.